ualib/agda-algebras/birkhoff.lagda.rst

 Homomorphisms
 ~~~~~~~~~~~~~~

-The `morphisms` module formalizes the notion of homomorphism and proves some basic facts about them.
-Here we show that homomorphisms are determined by their values on a generating set, as we stated and proved informally in :numref:`Obs %s <obs 3>`.
-(N.B. this is proved here, and not in the ``morphisms`` module because we use ``Sg`` from the ``subuniverses`` module.)
+The :numref:`homomorphisms module (Section %s) <homomorphisms module>` formalizes the notion of homomorphism and proves some basic facts about them.
+Here we show that homomorphisms are determined by their values on a generating set, as stated and proved informally in :numref:`Obs %s <obs 3>`.
+(This is proved here, and not in :numref:`homomorphisms module` because we need ``Sg`` from the :numref:`subuniverses module (Section %s) <subuniverses module>`.)

 ::